org-gagan2jeet/webhook-py/README.md

 # Github Webhook with Flask and Python on Windows

 ## Code exercise example:
-?Please create a simple web service that listens for organization events to know when a repository has been created.
-When the repository is >created please automate the protection of the master branch.
-Notify yourself with an @mention in an issue within the repository that outlines the >protections that were added.
+> Please create a simple web service that listens for organization events to know when a repository has been created.
+When the repository is created please automate the protection of the master branch.
+Notify yourself with an @mention in an issue within the repository that outlines the protections that were added.

 ## Pre-requisite
 Before we can start with this example, please install the following on the machine: